 byChouquette was used for hunting and left abandoned.
 She came to the UK and was so very frightened of people and sounds and pretty much anything.
 We needed her to go somewhere safe until we could arrange a foster for her that could help her adjust to modern life.
 We work with Fox Terrier Rescue in the UK, and they kindly said they would help us and took Chouquette into their kennels, and something very amazing happened.Chouquette became a companion and a Big Sister to a very frightened boy in rescue: Donnie. before Chouquette , Donnie wouldn’t interact or play with anyone and was so afraid of people.
 Both dogs had such a difficult start to life - we feel they bonded and are each others strength.
 So the two must be adopted together.
 Chouquette is about 12 and Donnie is 9.
 They will both need a home that will be a quiet retirement home.
 They would do well in a semi rural or rural home that has a nice large secure garden.
 They can spend their days playing in the garden, and cuddling with their family at night.
 Chouquette is the braver of the two and we know that Donnie will follow her lead.
 Chouquette is a Fox terrier Cross and Donnie is a Wire Fox TerrierThey are dog friendly, and of course people friendly - but they need time and patience - they are the sweetest pair and just deserve to be living in a forever home.
 Both are vaccinated, neutered and ready for their home.
 Chouquette has a passport, Donnie does not.
 Download & complete the TerrierSOSQuestionnaire2017 to give Chouquette and Donnie a loving retirement.Cats: not known Other dogs: yes Children: no

 We were asked to help an ‘Airedale’ in France - he had been found wandering - they had contacted the owner on the microchip and he said he had given the dog to someone else - and did not want him back - the new owner didn’t want him - so he was in the pound.
 Yoko is an older male (about 9).
 We were asked as his last chance, and we said yes.
 We were told he was an Airedale but when the Transport Van arrived and out popped this little dog, we knew he was more Welsh Terrier than Airedale due to his size!
 Welsh Terriers are often mistaken for miniature Airedales (as their owners will agree!) but they're a very different terrier indeed!
-We believe Yoko is a Welsh / Welsh mix.
-Yoko is a loving and fun boy, but he doesn’t like other dogs - and being in kennels is not ideal for him.
+We believe Yoko is an Airedale / Welsh mix.
+Yoko is a loving and fun boy, but he doesn’t like other dogs - and being in kennels is not ideal for him - he has been moved to a quieter environment in Norfolk and is working with a trainer to deal with his dog-dog frustrations.
 He deserves a foster / adoptive home.
 He is a bright, loving dog, he likes people and really would need some time on his own.
 He is 9 and is looking for a retirement home.
-As he is medium sized, he is more manageable with his dog-dog issues and we would work with any prospective family to ensure a plan was in place Can you give this boy a lifeline?
+As he is medium sized, he is more manageable with his dog-dog issues and we would work with any prospective family to ensure a plan was in place.
+He walks well on a lead, travels well in a car and loves people!
+Can you give this boy a lifeline?
 Download & complete the TerrierSOSQuestionnaire2017 to rehome our lovely senior chap, Yoko.

 Cats: not known